Segregated vs. Allocated Storage

 The Liberty Gold Silver Protocol: Verifiable Ownership

 Skepticism is healthy when dealing with off-site assets.
 At Liberty Gold Silver, we treat storage not as a passive service, but as an active chain of custody.
-We enforce three pillars of security:
+Regardless of whether you choose segregated or allocated storage, we enforce three pillars of security:

-Client assets are held off the balance sheet.
-In the unlikely event of depository failure, your metals cannot be seized by creditors—they remain your property.
+We partner exclusively with depositories where client assets are held off the balance sheet.
+This creates a "bankruptcy remote" status.
+In the unlikely event of a depository’s financial failure, your metals are not considered their assets.
+They cannot be seized by creditors; they remain your property.

-Access to independent audit reports and detailed holdings statements confirms that your metal physically exists in the vault.
+Through our custodian partners, we provide access to independent audit reports and detailed holdings statements.
+This confirms that the metal in your portfolio physically exists in the vault and matches the data on your screen.

 Frequently Asked Questions